Presentation Tips You Don’t Hear – Write in Your Diary

-I often find that the most valuable presentation tips are the ones you simply don’t hear or read every day and that’s because as powerful as they are many speakers lack the commitment to apply the more challenging ones.
+I often find that the most valuable presentation tips are the ones you simply don’t hear or read every day.

-As a widely recognized technique which can be used to influence performance across a broad range of activities visualization for high impact presenting can be very effective when used well.
+It is a widely recognized technique which can be used to influence performance across a broad range of activities.
+Visualization for high impact presenting can be very effective when used well.

-It’s an exercise I often use to good effect when asked to present and so I thought you may be interested in learning about it and adapting it for your own personal use.
+It’s an exercise I often use to good effect when asked to present.

 72 Hours Before